upperlinecode/loan-interest-iteration/README.md

 How do banks figure out how long it will take for a client to pay back a loan?
 In general, banks have a set of instructions (an algorithm) that takes in important information like amount borrowed, bank fees, and interest rates to figure out how long a client will need to pay back the full loan plus fees and interest.

-In this lab, you'll be writing python (?) methods to calculate how long it will take someone to pay back a loan.
+In this lab, you'll be writing Python methods to calculate how long it will take someone to pay back a loan.

 > Although banks usually compound interest monthly, we're going to assume interest is compounded once at the beginning of the loan period.